pristineio/webrtc-build-scripts/README.md

 When the scripts are done you can find the .jar and .so file in $WEBRTC_HOME under "libjingle\_peerconnection\_builds".

 ###iOS -- [Guide here](http://tech.pristine.io/build-ios-apprtc/)
 These steps must be run on Mac OSX

 Source the [ios build scripts](https://github.com/pristineio/webrtc-build-scripts/blob/master/ios/build.sh) or  [open the Xcode project](https://github.com/pristineio/webrtc-build-scripts/tree/master/ios/WebRTC.xcodeproj)

 ```shell
 source ios/build.sh
 ```

-Specify if you want to build for Debug/Profile/Release by setting either
+Specify if you want to build for Debug/Profile/Release by setting either WEBRTC_DEBUG, WEBRTC_PROFILE, WEBRTC_RELEASE as an environment variable in your bash or xcode scheme run settings.
 ```shell
 WEBRTC_DEBUG=true
 WEBRTC_PROFILE=true
 #or
 WEBRTC_RELEASE=true
 ```

-as an environment variable in your bash or xcode scheme run settings.
+#### Building the libraries

+Then you can build the Android example
 ```shell
 # We use the term webrtc dance a lot to build
 dance